Levis throws 4 TDs, Kentucky routs Louisiana Monroe 45-10

 HOMECOMING

 Robinson, from nearby Frankfort, delivered big in his Wildcats debut.
-The former AP Mr. Football selection quickly broke free of his defender in the end zone for a game-tying 33-yard TD in the first quarter before adding the 62-yarder and 15-yard TD score on successive receptions in the second to make it 28-7.
-Most impressive was Robinson’s second-effort spin into the end zone on the catch after getting drilled inside the 5.
+The former AP Mr. Football caught a 62-yard pass and 15-yard TD on successive receptions, but most impressive was his second-effort spin into the end zone on the catch after getting drilled inside the 5.
 He was later treated for a cut on his forehead, a well-earned badge of honor for physicality.

+“I know when I got hit it cut my head open,” he said.
+“They thought I was concussed, but I knew I was OK.
+They just had to check me out and close the cut.”

 THE TAKEAWAY